zenml-io/zenml/examples/lightgbm/README.md

 # Gradient Boosting with LightGBM and ZenML

-[LightGBM](https://lightgbm.readthedocs.io/en/latest/) is a gradient boosting framework that uses tree based learning algorithms.
+[LightGBM](https://lightgbm.readthedocs.io/en/latest/) is a gradient boosting framework that uses tree-based learning algorithms.
 It is designed to be distributed and efficient with the following advantages:

 - Faster training speed and higher efficiency.
 - Lower memory usage.